pulumi/docs/content/tutorials/esc-managed-chatapp/index.md

 Also, what if we want to change which model we're using?
 We'd have to change the value hardcoded into the app... every time!

-What if we want to share the API key with others, or run this in some environment other than our developer laptop's shell?
-We really need something to manage this configuration for use.
+What if we want to share the API key with others, or run this in some environment other than our developer's laptop?

 Lets get these settings under management.
 Pulumi ESC to the rescue!